tjessica13/portfolio/README.md

 Experimenting with Next.js and using Aceternity UI components to make a portfolio website.
+Deployment of a Next.js application using GitHub pages.
 References:
 https://www.youtube.com/watch?v=FTH6Dn3AyIQ
 https://ui.aceternity.com/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).